 This form gives information about what it means to join the study.
-Please read it, or have it read to you, and ask any questions that you may have.
+Please read it and ask any questions that you may have.
 You can take as much time as you need to fully understand the study.
 We will ask questions to see if we have explained the study clearly.
-After you understand the study, if you decide that you will take part, we will ask you to sign or make your mark on this form.
+After you understand the study, if you decide that you will take part, we will ask you to sign and date this form.
 You will be offered a copy to keep.
 Because you are still a minor, we must have permission from a parent or guardian for you to take part.
 This process is called "informed consent."